Nike Baseball Camp CSU Pueblo

 assistant_coach Eddie Williams

 Eddie Williams joined the ThunderWolves coaching staff as a full-time assistant coach in the summer of 2015.
-Williams spent the 2015 season as a volunteer assistant coach with the Pack, working with...View Eddie Williams's Bio ⟩
+In his three years as a full-time assistant, Williams has worked with the Pack's pitching staff.
+Williams guided Kyle Lazcano to First Team All-RMAC and Second Team All-Region honors in 2017.View Eddie Williams's Bio ⟩

 Williams spent the 2015 season as a volunteer assistant coach with the Pack, working with the catchers and pitchers.
 During the summer of 2014, he served as an assistant coach with the Pueblo Collegians of the Mile High Collegiate Baseball League.